Kerala Style Pooja - Room Interior Design Ideas

 -

-Blend ambient lighting with classic oil lamps or brass diyas.
-Opt for soft, diffused ceiling fixtures.
-Allow for some natural daylight, but minimize glare to maintain a calm, meditative ambiance.
+Integrate ambient lighting with classic oil lamps or brass diyas.
+Choose soft, diffused ceiling fixtures.
+Allow some natural light to flow into the space but prevent glare.

 -